uiwjs/react-code-preview/README.md

 ---
 <!--dividing-->

-Code editor for React.
+Code edit preview for React.
 Preview Demo: https://uiwjs.github.io/react-code-preview

 There are often a lot of sample code in the documentation.
 We hope that you can run the sample code to view the rendering interface as you read the document.